cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

-If you need to run an interactive process, for example if you need to use an interactive R shell to process a large dataset, or if you just need to experiment with running an computationally heavy process, then you can start a shell on one of the compute nodes as follows:
+If you need to run an interactive process, for example if you need to use an interactive R shell to process a large dataset, or if you just need to experiment with running a computationally heavy process, then you can start a shell on one of the compute nodes as follows:

 .. code-block::